 For a summary table of our panel review and our Solar Specialist's ratings click here.

-It is more difficult to distinguish between high quality panels than it is inverters, because panels are a much simpler technology, and they look very similar.
-However, our Solar Specialists have had a lot of experience with many different panels, and do have their favourites.
-Our three main considerations for deciding on the best panels are quality, service and value, check out my article on our criteria when rating solar products for more on that.
+It is much more difficult to distinguish between quality solar panels than it is inverters because panels are a much simpler technology and generally all appear very similar.
+However, our Solar Specialists have had a lot of experience with many different panels and do have their favourites.
+Our three main considerations for deciding on the best panels are quality, service and value, check out our article on our criteria when rating solar products for more on that.

 There are a few solar manufacturers that do stand out in terms of quality and performance.
 Sunpower (USA), which offers a much higher than standard 25 year product warranty and LG both offer modules which have close to 20% efficiency, compared to a standard 250W module that is around 15%.
 But high efficiency is expensive and it is generally not worth paying for unless you lack adequate roof space.
-Another two premium panels are QCells (now owned by Hanwha) and REC (a Norwegian company that manufactures in Singapore).
-QCells is well regarded as high quality but also has a high price tag.
-REC offer very good panels that many solar professionals in the blogosphere love, they are in the medium to high price bracket.
+Another two premium panels are Q cells (now owned by Hanwha) and REC (a Norwegian company that manufactures in Singapore).
+Q cells is well regarded as high quality but also has a high price tag.
+REC offer very good panels that seem to be a favorite of many solar professionals, they are in the medium to high price bracket.